Oral Cancer: Everything You Need to Know

 What are mouth cancer symptoms?

-Early detection of cancer results in better, more successful clinical outcomes and even cures in many patients.
+Early detection of oral cancer results in better, more successful clinical outcomes and even cures in many patients.
 The early stages of mouth cancer might appear differently in patients.
-The early signs of oral cancer might not be clearly evident and can have a variety of symptoms.
+The early symptoms of oral cancer might not be clearly evident and can have a variety of symptoms.

 Some common symptoms of oral cancer include: